openshift/ansible-service-broker/docs/proposals/apb-state-support.md

 ### Add APB specific module

-This module will expose an API to the APB developer for setting key value pairs.
+This module will expose an API to the APB developer for setting key-value pairs.

 ```
 - name: Save some stuff